-I was perusing the NYC Times newspaper classified ads (yes, this really was a thing) when a logo and blurb caught my attention: “MAD Magazine.
-Production Artist wanted.”
+I was perusing The New York Times classified ads (yes, this really was a thing) when a logo and blurb caught my attention: “MAD Magazine, Production Artist wanted.”
 After going on numerous interviews at various publishing companies in The Big Apple, I thought; This looks cool.
 Is it a joke?
 Probably lots of people applying for this job, but hey, I might as well try.

 Living in the city that never sleeps taught me this: Growth mindset starts with YES.

 I learned this early on, with lots of tears and deep frustration.
 New York City is so BIG!
 It is always moving, always flowing, always changing.
 Rollerblading through Central Park, I all at once felt vibrant, full of possibilities, and scared.
 Stepping outside was noisy, active, exciting, and even dangerous.
 I had a plethora of choices to navigate, by myself.